onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 You’ll own little and be happy - especially for the elite

 When all you have is a hammer everything looks like a nail - all we have is money and markets (for now)
+    roleplay: hammer made from toilet paper and me hitting stuff

 We can extract the essence of capitalism - incentives, skin in the game, creative destruction, control